 Over half (56%) of businesses admit to devoting 10% or less of their planning time to workforce strategies, while 76% don’t use the latest developments in workforce analytics to source and retain employees.

-Business leaders who want to advantageously differentiate themselves from both local and international competition will start placing higher priority on workforce planning and analytics.
+Business leaders who want to differentiate themselves from local and international competition advantageously will start prioritising workforce planning and analytics.

 Reluctance to invest time in workforce planning strategies may hinder the ability to attract talented employees to fill pipelines for critical roles and leadership in the future.